regensa18/AdvProg2018/tutorial-10/README.md

 meaning that the currently used algorithm will reach an optimum running time given benchmark test.
 After you check it, you also have a responsibility to use another algorithm if the currently used algorithm is not a good one and explain the reason why your new algorithm is a better algorithm.
-As a reminder of what is benchmark testing what kind of benchmark testing you can do, you may refer to this [video](https://www.youtube.com/watch?v=Bi0E7w1ZFFA) (You are encouraged to watch the first ten minutes of this video, if you want to know more complex thing then you may proceed to finish the video).
-You also need to watch this [article](http://tutorials.jenkov.com/java-performance/jmh.html) to gain more knowledge about java performance.
+As a reminder of what benchmark testing is and what you can do with it, you may refer to this [video](https://www.youtube.com/watch?v=Bi0E7w1ZFFA) (You are encouraged to watch the first ten minutes of this video, if you want to know more complex thing then you may proceed to finish the video).
+You may also want to quickly read this [article](http://tutorials.jenkov.com/java-performance/jmh.html) to gain more knowledge about Java performance.

-> DISCLAIMER : In this tutorial *you are not required* to use JMH (Java Microbenchmark Harness).
-You only need to know about JMH, but not required to implement it in this tutorial.
+> Attention: In this tutorial *you are not required* to use JMH (Java
+> Microbenchmark Harness).
+You only need to know about JMH, but not required
+> to implement it in this tutorial.

 ## Mandatory Tasks Description